 were expected to share the stage with singers and an orchestra.

 But Liszt's new style of orchestrating on the piano was sufficient

-Drang visions, without assistance.
-That coupled with new
+Drang visions, all without assistance.
+That, coupled with new

 advances in piano technology lead to unprecedented performances.

-spectacles that occurred from these electrifying events was the
+spectacles that occurred at these electrifying events was the

 true embryo of modern day hysteria at Rock concerts.
 How novel that